chasingtherain/what-to-watch/README.md

     * IMDb Rating
     * IMDb Rating Count
     * Change in Rank
-* A user can sort table result by clicking on the following headers:
+* A user can sort table result by clicking on table headers
-    * Current Ranking
-    * Release Year
-    * IMDb Rating
-    * IMDb Rating Count

 ## Planning and Development Process